 - The Southern classic mint julep also calls for you to muddle the mint before adding additional ingredients.

 Some cocktails call for stirring to mix instead of shaking so you don't bruise spirits or other delicate ingredients.
+You'll also stir drinks containing fizzy ingredients such as soda or sparkling wine.
 Stirring is a gentler process that accomplishes both mixing and, if using ice, chilling.
 Using a bar spoon is ideal because it is long enough to stir in pitchers, cocktail shakers, and tall glasses, but a regular spoon will do in a pinch.
-To make stirred cocktails:

 - Combine all ingredients with ice in a tall glass, pitcher, or a cocktail shaker with the lid off.

-- Stir gently with a spoon for a minute to mix ingredients and chill.
+- Stir gently with a spoon for a minute or two to mix ingredients and chill.

 - If using a cocktail shaker, strain into a chilled glass.
 Alternatively, pour into a glass with additional ice.